Corporate Governance

 • Term of Office of Directors

-• The term of office of directors is one year.
+• The term of office of directors (excluding directors who are Audit and Supervisory Committee Members) is one year.

 • Meetings of the Board of Directors